Kong/docs.konghq.com/app/_src/deck/guides/konnect.md

 Managing multiple control planes requires a separate state file per control plane.

-You _cannot_ use decK to publish content to the Dev Portal, manage application registration, or configure custom plugins.
+decK _does not_ support publishing content to the Dev Portal or managing application registrations.
+Custom plugins can only be configured if the plugin schema has been uploaded to Konnect.
+Please note that creating or managing schemas via decK is not supported.

 ## {{site.konnect_short_name}} flags